khlongwa-code/personal-finance-manager/README.md

 The Finance Manager application runs via a set of commands that allow users to interact with and manage financial data.
 Commands follow a pattern based on the action required: ```login```, ```register```, ```view```, ```make```, ```clear```, or ```update```.

-1. Run Server and Client
+1. Run Server and then Client

    ```bash
     make server